Skip to main content

 In contrast, Alberta’s neighbour to the west, British Columbia, is seeing a record number of vaccine doses in arms, with 369,774 in total last week, according to the province.

-Alongside resident fatigue, the Government of Alberta has also been spending significantly less on immunization advertising since the pandemic.
+Alongside resident fatigue, the Government of Alberta has also been spending significantly less on immunization advertising over the past few years.

 For the 2022–23 season, the province spent $914,981 on the annual campaign.
 The funding dipped to $514,890 in 2023-24 and again to $425,000 for the 2024-25 respiratory virus season this year.